-Another mining law reform bill introduced in the 107th Congress (S. 115) would disallow the percentage depletion allowance for hardrock mines located on lands covered by the general mining laws or patented under these laws.
+A second bill, the Elimination of Double Subsidies for Hardrock Mining Industry Act of 2003 (S. 44), introduced in the Senate, would disallow the percentage depletion allowance for hardrock mines located on lands covered by the general mining laws or patented under these laws.
 The measure also would establish an Abandoned Mine Reclamation Trust Fund in the Treasury for reclamation and restoration of land and water adversely affected by mining.
-The bill was introduced on January 22, 2001, and referred to the Senate Committee on Finance.
-A similar bill was introduced in the 106th Congress (S. 590), but no further action was taken.
+The bill was introduced on January 7, 2003, and referred to the Senate Committee on Finance.
+A similar bill was introduced in the 106th (S. 590), and 107th (S. 115) Congresses but no further action was taken.